CELT Resources

 (AppleMac et Netscape his paginis optimum visum dant).

-- Biblioteca Virtuale On-Line a Collaboration of the Centro di Ricerche Informatiche per i Beni Culturali della Scuola Normale Superiore di Pisa and the Istituto di Studi sul Rinascimento di Firenze.
+- Biblioteca Virtuale On-Line: Texts and Images of Humanism and the Renaissance.
+A Collaboration of the Centro di Ricerche Informatiche per i Beni Culturali della Scuola Normale Superiore di Pisa and the Istituto di Studi sul Rinascimento di Firenze.
 A collection of Italian Renaissance Writings by various authors in Italian and Latin, searchable according to various criteria.

 - Cúirt an Mheán Oíche: The Midnight Court by Brian Merriman.
 Includes Irish text, and English translation (by J. Noel Fahey).